 - numbness, tingling, pain, or burning in arms or legs

 - change in ability to taste food

 - bone pain

 - pain, redness, or swelling at the place the medication was injected t

 Some side effects can be serious.
 If you experience any of these symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately:

 - coughing up blood or dry cough

-- shortness of breath or unusual tiredness during exercise
+- shortness of breath, chest pain or unusual tiredness during exercise

 - decreased urination